bioconductor-source/fenr/README.md

 ## Quick example

-A Shiny app demostratin `fenr` can be downloaded from GitHub:
+A Shiny app demonstration `fenr` can be downloaded from GitHub:

 ```
 shiny::runGitHub("bartongroup/fenr-shiny-example")